Skip to content

 Visual Studio Marketplace Version Visual Studio Marketplace Downloads Visual Studio Marketplace Rating

-A comprehensive VS Code extension that supercharges your Robot Framework development with intelligent keyword management, auto-completion, documentation viewing, and project scanning capabilities.
+A comprehensive VS Code extension that supercharges your Robot Framework development with intelligent keyword and variables management, documentation viewing, and project scanning capabilities.

 🚀 Features